-In our previous video, we looked into each of our Jenkins pipelines and showed the different stages within those pipelines.
-Our manual build and deploy pipeline had a stage where we ran MUnit tests against the code base and a further stage that triggered off a functional monitor test from within Anypoint Platform.
+In our previous video, we looked into each of Infomentum's Jenkins pipelines and showed the different stages within those pipelines.
+Our manual build and deploy pipeline had a stage where we ran MUnit tests against the code base and a further stage that triggered off a Functional Monitor Test from within Anypoint Platform.
 In this video, we go into these in a bit more detail.

 A tip: Within this phase, you can set up Slack notifications.
 As soon as the MUnit tests have run, it will send a message with a summary of the results.

-Once the pipeline has been executed, we receive a link to a quick summary of the Latest Test Results, which shows how long the specific MUnit tests have taken and which ones have passed.
+Once the pipeline has executed, we receive a link to a quick summary of the Latest Test Results, which shows how long the specific MUnit tests have taken and which ones have passed.
 We also get a MUnit Coverage Report which shows us the code coverage we are capturing with our MUnit tests.
-As we go through we can see what the coverage is for each file and each flow.
+As we go through, we can see what the coverage is for each file and each flow.

-If we take a look at the Functional Monitoring section in Anypoint Platform, we can see our test that gets triggered off as part of the build.
-This test is straightforward as we are simply checking the HTTP response of an API call.
+If we look at the Functional Monitoring section in Anypoint Platform, we can see our test that gets triggered off as part of the build.
+This test is straight forward, as we are simply checking the HTTP response of an API call.
 But that's not all that these tests can do!
 You can expand the tests to suit the needs of the API itself to test its quality.
 We also show an example of a test where we make a few more assertions.
-This functional monitor is available via our MuleSoft Knowledge Base and can easily be migrated across to other organisations to get their Functional Monitoring started with a baseline.
+This functional monitor is available via our MuleSoft Knowledge Base and can easily be migrated to other organisations to get their Functional Monitoring started with a baseline.